MKnierim/Udacity-ND001---Project-5---Neighborhood-Map/README.md

 # Udacity ND001 Front-end web development
-## P5: Neighborhood Map
+## P5: Neighborhood Map App

 ### Running instructions

-The final and optimized code is stored in the folder **production code/**.
-Some useful tips to help run the websites:
+Here are some useful tips to help run the app:

 #### Desktop

-Open index.html to get access to the portfolio.
-From there, links are provided to all the other parts and sections of the project.
-Simply navigate from here or open a respective part of the website directly from the html file.
-The files for the pizza project are stored in the folder **views/**.
+Open index.html to get access to the app.
+All the features are loaded automatically from there.
+The app starts by initializing the map and a set of markers, displaying locations in the city of Karlsruhe, Germany which I would like to visit.
+Most of the usual Google Maps features were enabled (panning, zomming, etc.).
+For an overview of the apps main features have a look below.

 #### Mobile